ShekhSaifuddin007/task-100k-data/README.md

 // ====================>

-I attach the 100k data in the root `test_products.csv`
+I attach the 100k csv format data in the root `test_products_100k.csv`

 upload this file,